visit-dav/visit/src/doc/cli_manual/functions.rst

   ApplyNamedSelection(name) -> integer

-name : type
+name : string
     The name of a named selection.
-(This should have been previously createdwith a CreateNamedSelection call.)
+(This should have been previously created with a CreateNamedSelection call.)

-return value : integer
+return type : CLI_return_t
     The ApplyNamedSelection function returns 1 for success and 0 for failure.